 - Low cost per billable test.
 We have developed various proprietary technologies that improve our laboratory efficiency and reduce the costs we incur to perform our tests.
-Our technology platform enables us to perform each test and deliver its results at a lower internal cost than many of our competitors, averaging approximately \$521 per billable test delivered in the six months ended June 30, 2016.
-This low cost per billable test allows us to maintain affordable pricing for our customers, averaging approximately \$1,400 per billable test delivered in the six months ended June 30, 2016, which we believe encourages repeat ordering from existing customers and attracts new customers.
-We believe our low cost per billable test will also facilitate the process for establishing coverage and reimbursement from third-party payors at a level adequate for us to achieve profitability with this payor group. - Broad and flexible test menu.
+Our technology platform enables us to perform each test and deliver its results at a lower internal cost than many of our competitors, averaging approximately \$537 per billable test delivered in the first quarter of 2016.
+This low cost per billable test allows us to maintain affordable pricing for our customers, averaging approximately \$1,400 per billable test delivered in the first quarter of 2016, which we believe encourages repeat ordering from existing customers and attracts new customers.
+We believe our low cost per billable test will also facilitate the process for establishing reimbursement from third-party payors at a level adequate for us to achieve profitability with this payor group. - Broad and flexible test menu.
 We offer single-gene tests on over 18,000 genes, which, to our knowledge, is thousands more than any of our competitors' portfolios.
 We believe the breadth of genes in our portfolio allows us to provide more comprehensive genetic information and improves our variant detection rate, which can increase the clinical actionability of the data we produce.
 The breadth of genes in our portfolio also allows us to provide a flexible and customizable test menu for our customers that can reduce sequential retesting.
-We offer single-gene tests on all of the genes in our portfolio, as well as deletion/duplication analysis and site-specific tests.
-If customers desire a broader test, we offer more than 200 pre-established, multi-gene panels that focus on various genetic conditions.
+We offer single-gene tests on all genes in our portfolio, as well as deletion/duplication analysis and site specific tests.
+If customers desire a broader test, we offer more than 180 pre-established panels that focus on various genetic conditions.
 These panels can be adjusted up or down to include more or fewer genes, or customers can design their own panels to their exact specifications.
 We also offer clinical and full gene exome testing options.
-We offer our tests at different price points and turnaround times depending on the size and complexity of the test, which increases optionality for our customers.
-We believe the flexibility of our offering improves the efficiency and utility of the data output by our tests and decreases overall customer costs.
+We offer our tests at different price points and turnaround times depending on the size and complexity of the test, which increases overall customer costs.
 We also offer our customers access to our highly qualified genetic counselors and laboratory experts to assist in interpreting the data we provide, which further increases the utility of our test results for ordering physicians.

 • Expansive and growing genetic library.
-Using our proprietary gene probes and testing processes, we are able to capture large amounts of genetic information on each test we perform-oftentimes more than is ordered for the test-without an incremental increase in our costs.
+Using our proprietary gene probes and testing processes, we are able to capture large amounts of genetic information per test-oftentimes more than is ordered for the test-without an incremental increase in our costs.
 Through this data collection process, we have developed a proprietary reference library of expansive genetic information.
-This reference library is automatically curated by our adaptive learning software and supplemented with manual curation by our team of highly trained professionals, which adds to and improves upon the information available in public genetic databases.
+This reference library is automatically curated by our adaptive learning software and supplemented with manual curation by our team of highly trained professionals, which supplements and improves upon the information available in public genetic databases.
 This software allows us to leverage publicly available information from the broader scientific community with our internally developed reference library to develop what we believe is a more reliable catalog of genetic information and to accelerate, standardize and improve our reporting process.